Helpful tips for those planning a Pregnancy/Parental/Adoption Leave

 When the baby is born/adopted

-- If your baby arrives earlier than the day your leave is to start, please email your department and Human Resources (email@example.com), as your leave and benefit dates will need to be changed.
+- If your baby arrives earlier than the day your leave is to start, please email Human Resources (firstname.lastname@example.org) and your department as soon as possible, as your leave and benefit dates will need to be changed.

-- As soon as possible (within 31 days) following the baby’s birth/adoption, please add the baby to your benefits and update your beneficiaries by completing a Benefits Application/Change Form.
-Also, consider whether you need to update your pension beneficiaries by completing a Change of Pension Beneficiary Form.
+- As soon as possible (within 31 days) following the baby’s birth/adoption, please add the baby to your benefits and update your life insurance beneficiaries by completing a Benefits Application/Change Form.
 To review your current benefit elections and beneficiaries, sign on to My Human Resources, choose Benefits/Benefits Summary and click on a specific benefit to review details.
+Also, consider whether you need to update your pension beneficiaries.
+Go to sunlife.ca/western and select Sign in:

 - If you have not done so, be sure to provide Western Human Resources with proof that you are receiving EI.
-This is essential to allow continued SEIB payments.
-Fax proof to 519-661-4104 or mail to Human Resources, SSB Room 5100, London ON N6A 3K7.
+This is essential to allow SEIB payments to be made.
+Proof can be emailed to Human Resources at email@example.com.

 Returning to work

 - Before beginning your leave you are asked to provide the date you plan to return from leave.
-If you decide to change the date you wish to return to work, you are required to provide at least four weeks of notice to your supervisor.
+If you decide to change the date you wish to return to work, you are required to provide at least four weeks of notice to your department and to Human Resources.

 This website is provided for information and planning purposes for Western employees only.
 While every effort has been made to ensure its accuracy, if any conflict exists between the information on this website and the provisions of the various collective agreements or applicable legislation, the collective agreements or legislation prevail.